 STR analysts noted that corporate demand appear to be stable, with occupancy for group bookings - bookings of 10 or more rooms at a time - up 10.4 percent for the month.
 They added that an 8.9 percent decline in transient occupancy brought down overall performance.

-In the wider Middle East, occupancy fell 5.9 percent to 64.4 percent while ADR dropped by 2.5 percent and RevPAR decreased by 8.2 percent.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+In the wider Middle East, occupancy fell 5.9 percent to 64.4 percent while ADR dropped by 2.5 percent and RevPAR decreased by 8.2 percent.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.